pxr687/RegressionVisualiser3D/README.md

 # RegressionVisualiser3D
 RegressionVisualiser3D is a simple single-function plotting toolbox for visualizing linear regression, Poisson regression and binary logistic regression in 3D, for teaching purposes.
+It is designed to be used in a Jupyter Notebook, but can also be used from the terminal (set `markdown == False` if using from the terminal).

 A notebook demonstrating the package is here: https://github.com/pxr687/RegressionVisualiser3D/blob/master/RegressionVisualiser3D_Demo.ipynb